SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/REST/hello-world.md

 .NET Core SDK can be downloaded from [https://dotnet.microsoft.com](https://dotnet.microsoft.com/download).

-### Developing the "Hello, World!" agent
+### Developing the "Hello world" agent

-To develop a very simple "Hello, world!" agent for Cumulocity, you need to do the following:
+To develop a very simple "Hello world" agent for Cumulocity, you need to do the following:

 * Create a new project.
 * Add a dependency to the Cumulocity C# client library.